Main Content

 To use a pretrained network for transfer learning, you must change the number of classes to match your new data set.
 First, find the last learnable layer in the network.
 For SqueezeNet, the last learnable layer is the last convolutional layer, 'conv10'.
 Select the 'conv10' layer.
 At the bottom of the Properties pane, click Unlock Layer.
 In the warning dialog that appears, click Unlock Anyway.
 This unlocks the layer properties so that you can adapt them to your new task.

-Before R2023b: To edit the layer properties, you must replace the layers instead of unlocking them.
+Before R2023b: To adapt the network to the new data, you must replace the layers instead of unlocking them.
 In the new convolutional 2-D layer, set the FilterSize to [1 1].

 The NumFilters property defines the number of classes for classification problems.
 Change NumFilters to the number of classes in the new data, in this example, 5.